ahernot/test-sandbox/README.md

 * Noise:
   * Initially, each chunk would call the Noise.GenerateNoiseMap() function to request a noise map of a certain size.
 However there is an issue with noise normalisation which needs to divide by the same number across all chunks to enable seamless chunk transitions.
   * New method: use a NoiseManager class which generates chunks at world generation in a centralised way and returns the normalisation ratio as well as the chunk's noise map.

+ISSUE: NoiseManager is too slow (maybe cuz not MonoBehaviour) and so by the time it has generated everything the Update method is already called from ChunkManager and it finds an empty/incomplete chunks array